fadzikri/mocha/README.md

 - [x] Order and Sort
 - [x] Service Worker Offline First Cache and Fallback to Cache

 Cache automatically update, every refresh.
-Use service worker from <https://github.com/TalAter/UpUp>
+Use service worker from ~<https://github.com/TalAter/UpUp>~ Workbox by Google.

 Inspiration from <https://reinforce.moe/echo>\
 I made this just for my homepage